Please "like" and "share" this page and the individual pages you visit here.

 Abraham Geiger posited a connection between the Karaites and the Sadducees based on comparison between Karaite and Sadducee Halacha...."
 (Source: New World Encylopedia, emphasis mine).

 The Sadducees were not the only Jews that rejected the Oral Traditions.
 From the same Second Temple period we also learn of the Boethusians.
-This group rejected the Oral Torah and based their beliefs on the Written Torah alone as well.
-What we know of as Karaism arose from the same scripture based convictions, but not necessarily from the same objective sources.
-Another sect, the Essenes, added several books as revealed in the Dead Sea scrolls, so no connection is to be found there.
+This group also rejected the Oral Torah and based their beliefs on the Written Torah alone.
+What we know of as Karaism arose from the same scripture-only based convictions, but not from the same historic sources.
+Another sect, the Essenes, added several books as revealed in the Dead Sea scrolls, so no connection is to be found there either.

 According to Josephus (Ant.
 13:5-14), King Alexander Jannaeus was once officiating as cohen gadol (high priest) during Sukkot when a group of P'rushim (Pharisees/Rabbis) attacked him with large lemon-like fruit (probably citrons given the timing).
 Political tensions had been mounting for years.
 King Jannaeus responded to this insult by forming a deeper alliance with the Tz'dukim (Sadducees) and by having 'thousands of P'rushim' executed.
 The P'rushim (Pharisees) sought foreign aid from the Romans, but in the end innumerable Jews were executed for treason against the Hasmonean crown.

 During this period the Pharisees were more political than religious.
 They opposed the Hasmonean wars of expansion and the forced conversions of the Idumeans (this position became an issue later concerning the Jewishness of King Herod) which alienated the Pharisees from many of those who were in power among the Jews.